Funding for UK nationals, as well as students with the status of Migrant Worker.

 New Student Applications

 For information on eligibility and how to apply, please refer to:

 Please note that EU nationals need to download a paper application form by clicking on the link above, fill it out and mail it to European Team at Student Finance England together with all required documents.
 Please don’t send your passport, instead please send a certified copy as explained in the notes for the application form.

 Students need to re-apply for Student Finance every year by completing online application.

 Students need to re-apply for Student Finance every year by completing paper application and mailing it out to European team at SFE.
 Application form is available to download here

 Tuition fee loans are disbursed in 3 instalments directly to Regent's University London once your attendance is confirmed to SFE.

-The dates and amounts to be disbursed to you will depend upon your start date.
+The dates and percentage to be disbursed to you will depend upon your start date.
 The below is an indication of how your eligible SFE funding is received by us: